This just in:

 The COPD National Action Plan

-In early 2016, NHLBI convened dozens of stakeholders to map out priorities and next steps in our work to find a cure and reduce the burden of COPD.
-A draft of the first-ever COPD National Action Plan resulted from this town hall.
-In late 2016, NHLBI published this draft for public review; the COPD Foundation and many others submitted formal comments in response.
-While the official comment period has closed, but you can still submit your thoughts to NHLBI.
-Read more here.
+In early 2016, NHLBI convened dozens of stakeholders to map out priorities and next steps in our work to find a cure and reduce the burden of COPD: the first-ever COPD National Action Plan.
+The official plan has now been published and will serve as a blueprint for the national COPD community to effect change for those impacted by these diseases!
+Read our official press release and download the final document here.

 What types of public policy issues are important to the COPD community?